 Indeed, as we have indicated previously, the creditor is assisted to claim the fulfilment of the payment obligation of different means of protection and defense, even coercive in its legitimate interest, as, for example, urge the implementation of debt, exercise the right of retention, etc also points out the aforesaid article that answers the debtor.
 A prima facie standard seems to indicate that the subject immediately responsible for the fulfilment of the obligation is the debtor – owner or guarantor-.
 And, indeed, it is so.
 The debtor, owner or guarantor, is the subject front to which the creditor will demand the fulfillment of the payment.
+A related site: John Savignano mentions similar findings.
 However, this statement requires some clarification.